djeada/Frontend-Notes/notes/01_html.md

 - `<meta>`, `<link>`, and `<area>` are other examples of void elements.

-## Grouping elements
+### Grouping elements

 In HTML, `div` and `span` are two of the most versatile elements used to control and group content for various purposes, especially when combined with CSS.

-### Understanding `div`
+#### Understanding `div`

-- **Purpose**: The `div` (short for "division") element is a block-level container that is used to group content and structure sections of a webpage.
+- The `div` element, short for "division," is a **block-level** container that serves to group content and organize sections within a webpage.
+It helps structure different parts of the page visually and functionally.

-- **Display**: By default, a `div` takes up the full width of its parent container, creating a "block" on the page.
+- By default, a `div` occupies the **entire width** of its parent container, forming a block on the page.
+This block-level nature distinguishes it from inline elements.

-- **Usage**: It doesn't have a semantic meaning by itself.
-Its primary use is as a generic container, often combined with CSS classes or IDs to apply styles or JavaScript for interactivity.
+- While the `div` element itself lacks **semantic** meaning, it is widely used as a generic container.
+It becomes more meaningful when combined with CSS classes or IDs for styling, or with JavaScript for added interactivity.

-### Understanding `span`
+#### Understanding `span`

-- **Purpose**: The `span` element is an inline-level container.
-It's used to single out a specific piece of content within a block, such as highlighting a text portion or wrapping an icon within a paragraph.
+- The `span` element functions as an **inline-level** container, making it ideal for isolating specific pieces of content within a larger block.
+For example, it can be used to highlight text or wrap icons within a paragraph without disrupting the line flow.

-- **Display**: Unlike `div`, a `span` doesn't create a new line; it remains inline with other content.
+- Unlike `div`, a `span` does not create a **new line** but stays inline with other content, making it suitable for small adjustments within text or images.

-- **Usage**: Similar to `div`, `span` is non-semantic and is primarily used to apply styles or scripts to specific parts of the content.
+- Similar to `div`, the `span` element is **non-semantic**, meaning it has no inherent meaning on its own.
+It is primarily utilized to apply specific styles or scripts to targeted portions of content within a document.

-#### Examples
+Examples:

 - Grouping content with `div`: